- About Us

 In addition to AAHFN, Beth is a member of the Middle Tennessee Advanced Practice Nurses, American Association of Critical Care Nurses, Sigma Theta Tau International, Heart Failure Society of America and a founding member of the Middle Tennessee Heart Failure Journal Club.
 Beth received the 2014 March of Dimes Nurse of the Year award for Advanced Practice and the Vanderbilt University School of Nursing Alumni Award for Clinical Achievement in 2007.
 She earned her BSN from Western Kentucky University, her MSN from Vanderbilt University, and in 2007 completed her DNP from University of Tennessee Health Sciences Center.

-Carolyn was the Editor of AAHFN’s newsletter, The Connection, from 2010-2012.
+Dr. Reilly is well-published, a reviewer for several cardiovascular and critical care journals, and past-editor for AAHFN's Connection.
 She also served as chair of patient education committee, and as a member of the research committee.
-Beyond her work with AAHFN, Carolyn has served in multiple capacities at both the local and national level for AACN, AHA, PCNA, Sigma Theta Tau International (STTI), and Southern Nursing Research Society (SNRS) for the past 25+ years.
-At present, she is the Chair of Membership and Communications for the Cardiovascular and Stroke Nursing Committee of the American Heart Association, serves on the program committee for SNRS, and is a grant/abstract/scholarship reviewer for AACN, AHA, SNRS, and STTI.
-Carolyn has also participated in various NIH/ NCI taskforces/workgroups.
+Beyond her work with AAHFN, she has served in multiple capacities at both the local and national level for AACN, AHA, PCNA, Sigma Theta Tau International (STTI), and Southern Nursing Research Society (SNRS) for the past 25+ years.
+Dr. Reilly is the recipient of the HFSA Nursing Research Award, Emory Williams Distinguished Teaching Award, the Jean Thomas Award for creativity in teaching, and a Fellow of the American Heart Association.